 The Contract Administrator shall contact the MTO Area Manager, Construction and the Contract Services Administrator (CSA), upon notification by MTO that the Contract Administration Contract is executed.
-The MTO CSA will provide the Contract award and execution documents, including the Contractor's bid prices and initial critical path schedule.
+The MTO CSA will provide the Contract award and execution documents, including the Contractor's bid prices and initial critical pathCritical Path schedule.

-- a) Obtain the applicable Contract Documents (e.g., from MTO's website www.raqs.merx.com). - b) Immediately review the initial critical path schedule and provide comments to MTO, then provide instruction to the Contractor, as detailed in CAGC subsection 4.03, Schedules/Critical Path. - c) Review all Contract Documents to become familiar with the requirements, submissions, and timelines; notify the MTO CSA of conflicts in the documents (e.g., Civil drawings compared to electrical drawings and/or PHM-125 drawings).
+- a) Obtain the applicable Contract Documents (e.g., from MTO's website www.raqs.merx.com). - b) Immediately review the initial critical pathCritical Path schedule and provide comments to MTO, then provide instruction to the Contractor, as detailed in subsection CAGC 4.03, Schedules/02, Initial Critical PathSchedule. - c) Review all Contract Documents to become familiar with the requirements, submissions, and timelines; notify the MTO CSA of conflicts in the documents (e.g., Civil drawings compared to electrical drawings and/or PHM-125 drawings). - d) Document the existing conditions on site, as detailed elsewhere in Section CAGC 6.0 Management of Deliverables.

-- d) Document the existing conditions on site, as detailed elsewhere in Section CAGC 6.0 Management of Deliverables. - e) Issue Permission to Start Work to the Contractor once the initial critical path schedule is acceptable and MTO confirms that all other tender requirements have been met. - f) Review the Pre-Start Meeting attendance list with the MTO CSA to confirm attendees. - g) Set-up the Pre-Start Meeting and send digital invitations to attendees with the Agenda. - h) Obtain draft notifications to affected agencies from the Contractor, review and provide comments to MTO, ensuring the notices will meet the required timelines in the Contract. - Send out notifications required by the Contract Administrator, as detailed in Section CAGC 2.0 -Communications Management. - Set-up Contract Management System roles, diaries, and perform the required tasks to move the Construction Contract into "Construction" stage. - k) Set-up the Designated Construction Zone (DCZ) in the Contract Management System in a timely manner.
+- e) Issue Permission to Start Work to the Contractor once the initial critical pathCritical Path schedule is acceptable and MTO confirms that all other tender requirements have been met, at which point it becomes the Baseline Schedule. - f) Review the Pre-Start Meeting attendance list with the MTO CSA to confirm attendees. - g) Set-up the Pre-Start Meeting and send digital invitations to attendees with the Agenda. - h) Obtain draft notifications to affected agencies from the Contractor, review and provide comments to MTO, ensuring the notices will meet the required timelines in the Contract. - i) Send out notifications required by the Contract Administrator, as detailed in Section CAGC 2.0 Communications Management. - j) Set-up Contract Management System roles, diaries, and perform the required tasks to move the Construction Contract into "Construction" stage. - k) Set-up the Designated Construction Zone (DCZ) in the Contract Management System in a timely manner.